 The CRNS is accountable for public protection by ensuring its members are competent through means including initial and ongoing licensure requirements, practice standards, practice advice and support, approval of nursing programs, continuing competence requirements and a competence assurance mechanism (complaint investigation and discipline process).

-Open to the public and SRNA partners, the association holds its Annual Meeting and Education Conference over two days every May.
+Open to the public and CRNS partners, the College holds its Annual Meeting every May.

-In addition to the Annual Meeting and Conference Day held in early May each year, the SRNA hosts several other events.
+In addition to the Annual Meeting the CRNS hosts several other events.

-The SRNA posts job opportunities within the association and provides links to nursing jobs throughout Saskatchewan, including opportunities for RN(APP)s in the north.
+The CRNS posts job opportunities within the College and provides links to nursing jobs in Northern Saskatchewan, including opportunities for RN(AAP)s in the north.

-All current SRNA job postings with full descriptions can be found here as well as links to nursing employment opportunities in Saskatchewan through Health Careers Sask.
-This provincial recruitment agency helps you find employment in your field of practice with regional health authorities, the Saskatchewan Cancer Agency, and a number of other Saskatchewan employers.
+All current CRNS job postings with full descriptions can be found here as well as links to nursing employment opportunities in Northern Saskatchewan.

 As integral partners in the health care system, the CRNS works closely with several provincial, national and international organizations.